gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

-- [ ] Add click to download as CSV.
-For original file, or DB query selection, or both
 - [ ] Rename repository ``excel_to_mysql``
 - [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)
 - [ ] See about moving style.css out of html folder in GCP VM
 - [ ] Figure out which open-source license to add to this project before making repository public
-- [ ] See about changing permissions on Google cloud storage bucket
-- [ ] See about moving php scripts and other files to a folder called `scripts/`
+- [ ] See about moving PHP scripts and other files to a folder called `scripts/`
+- [x] Change permissions on Google Cloud Storage bucket
+- [x] Add click to download as CSV.
+For original file, or DB query selection, or both
-- [ ] See about obscuring certain php files
+- [x] See about obscuring certain php files
 - [ ] Read PhpSpreadsheet open-source license and see if attribution is needed in documentation somewhere
 - [x] Tighten up user authentification all over, and secure site against potential SQL injection attacks
 - [x] Adjust and secure the user authorization to upload to, access Google Cloud Storage bucket